Many More Maps

 Many people recommend staying overnight in Rothenburg ob der Tauber, but I personally don’t think it’s necessary.

-I visited on a day trip from Nuremberg from around 1pm-6pm and I felt like I covered all the highlights at a leisurely pace.
+I visited on a one day trip from Nuremberg and stayed for around 5 hours.
+I felt like I covered all the highlights at a leisurely pace.
 This makes Rothenburg ob der Tauber, in my opinion, the best day trip from Nuremberg.

 Getting there: From Nuremberg, the train journey takes just over an hour.
 To my alarm, I saw that the journey involves taking three trains, but it’s actually super straightforward.